 Small class sizes allow time for questions, discussion, and demonstration, to ensure all class needs are met by those who attend in a comfortable environment.

-Research shows that how women feel about their confidence in decisions made during their births impacts how they reflect on their birth experiences, allows for easier integration into their postpartum reality and transition into parenthood.
+Research shows that how birthing people feel about their confidence in decisions made during their births impacts how they reflect on their birth experiences, allows for easier integration into their postpartum reality and transition into parenthood.

 Many expectant parents form lasting relationships with their class and childbirth educator.
 Many stay in touch throughout pregnancy, sharing news of little ones arrival and seeking resources or additional classes after baby arrives.